 Image source: Blue Buffalo

 The Blue Buffalo Life Protection Formula is the king of dry dog food brands.
 It represents the perfect blend of all the right nutrients that will satisfy your pup’s taste buds and feed their body on a cellular level.
 With high-quality deboned chicken as the main protein source, your furry baby will enjoy every bite of it.
-It’s also rich in other food groups and makes for a wholesome meal.
+It’s also rich in whole grains such as brown rice and oatmeal.

 What We Love About It